About the CLCE

 Community Letter from the Policy Committee on Lectures and Cultural Affairs

 A. Only use the current application form.
-It is posted on the CLCE website (www.wellesley.edu/clce).
+It is posted on the CLCE website (new.wellesley.edu/clce).
 Some of you are submitting outdated forms and therefore provide insufficient information for a decision to be made.
 We continually make changes to the form based on developing budget and evaluative policies, so make sure to use the current online form.

 C. Provide detailed program and budget information.
 The most common reason applications are returned or rejected is because they do not supply the requested information in sufficient detail.
 Two areas have the most frequent shortfall:

 1. Program information.
-Applicants must not assume that CLCE has familiarity with your lecturer or cultural performer.
-Although there are faculty representatives from Groups A. B, and C on the Committee, we are joined by a large group of administrative and student representatives.
+Applicants must not assume that CLCE has familiarity with their lecturer or cultural performer.
+Although there are faculty representatives from Groups A, B, and C on the Committee, we are joined by a large group of administrative and student representatives.
 Such a collaborative body will not necessarily know anything about your proposed program, and it is your responsibility to explain to us in substantive detail what your speaker or performer will do, for what part of the Wellesley community, and why your event is academically or culturally significant.

-for the Policy Committee on Lectures and Cultural Affairs
+Chair for the Policy Committee on Lectures and Cultural Affairs

 Administrative Director CLCE: Corinne Frazer